hmustafajr/Sample-Programs/README.txt

 label2
 'Breonna Taylor'

+Summing it up:
-Summing it up, label1 and label2 both point to 'Breonna Taylor'
+Two labels were pointing at the same string in memory: label1 and label2 both point to 'Breonna Taylor'

+label1 is now reassigned to point to a different string